September 24, 2019

 Influx Press asked of “Chow Mein Kampf”: “Can you explain the mechanics of the joke, and why it is funny?
 Not sure we get it?”

 What looks worse for Influx Press, not understanding the mechanics of a pun, or disingenuously claiming they don’t know in order to attain "woke" credentials?
 While we enjoyed their early work, we hope their future plans don't involve cook books, because they also claim our entry was made of spaghetti, not noodles.
 Which is ironic, because as one of our priests Michael West pointed out amid much laughter, Mussolini tried to ban pasta noodles, believing that they made Italians lazy.
 Of course he failed, because noodles are famously resistant to ideology.

-Fitzcarraldo Editions showed their emotional maturity when its publicist cried, “Holy shit"...
+Fitzcarraldo Editions showed emotional maturity when their publicist cried, “Holy shit"...
 "Seeing a swastika in a ‘comedy’ context is not only deeply unfunny, it’s cruel and hurtful.”
 Who was hurt, she does not or cannot say, because nobody was harmed in the making of this edible book pun.

 Dozens of pious and insincere messages piled in from Dead Ink Press, Minor Literature[s], a poet who went on a foul-mouthed tirade, and many more.
 Some tried, but failed, to make edible-book puns.
 The closest they came was the Minor Lits poetry editor, who supplied some spaghetti that spelled, “fuck off.”

 Another publisher called Truther Press, an offshoot of Open Pen, jumped in, asking for our table at an upcoming book fair when we inevitably got “cancelled.”
 Although their editor Sean Preston later emailed to say that he was merely playing along with our absurd game, and it would be ridiculous if we were actually uninvited.